-Special Sacrifices were offered on each day of the Feast.
+Special Sacrifices were offered on each day.

 |Burnt Offerings ||Young Bullocks ||Rams ||Yearling Lambs |

 |1st Day ||13 ||2 ||14 |

 |5th Day ||9 ||2 ||14 |

 |7th Day ||7 ||2 ||14 |

 |Total ||70 + ||14 + ||98 = 182 |

 |8th Day ||1 ||1 ||7 |